Rhotacism: Germanic languages

 Note that the Modern German forms have levelled the rhotic consonant to forms that did not originally have it.
 However, the original sound can still be seen in some nouns such as Wesen, "being" (from the same root as war/waren) as well as Verlust, "loss" and Verlies, "dungeon" (both from the same root as verlieren/verloren).

-Because of the presence of words that did not undergo rhotacisation from the same root as those that did, the result of the process remains visible in a few modern English word pairs:
+Because of the presence of words that did not undergo rhotacism from the same root as those that did, the result of the process remains visible in a few modern English word pairs: